ExplicITConsulting/set-outlooksignatures.com/benefactorcircle.md

 <p>2 changes per year, 3 minutes per change, 2 signatures, 1 client: 0.55 * 2 * 3 * 2 * 1 = 6.60</p>
 </blockquote>

-Per user and year, the costs are now 6.60&nbsp;€ in manual effort compared to 3.00&nbsp;€ for a centrally managed solution with the <span style="font-weight: bold; background-image: linear-gradient(to right, darkgoldenrod, goldenrod, darkgoldenrod, goldenrod, darkgoldenrod); background-clip: text; color: transparent;">Benefactor Circle add-on</span>.
+Per user and year, the costs are now 6.60&nbsp;€ in manual effort compared to 3.00&nbsp;€ for a centrally managed solution with Set-OutlookSignatures and the <span style="font-weight: bold; background-image: linear-gradient(to right, darkgoldenrod, goldenrod, darkgoldenrod, goldenrod, darkgoldenrod); background-clip: text; color: transparent;">Benefactor Circle add-on</span>.

 This calculation does not even take into account the following:
 - Manual effort required for signature management in shared mailboxes